 This isn’t required by any means, but scheduling a face-to-face interview can be a great way to get a better feel for a prospective tenant and the lifestyle they live.
 This can help you determine whether or not they’d be a good fit for renting your home while establishing some ground rules regarding pets, visitors, and the like.

 As you can see, there’s a lot to keep in mind when searching for the right tenant to rent your home.
-For more information on screening tenants and embarking on your journey as a landlord, be sure to sign up for a free 30-minute coaching session today.
+For more information on screening tenants and embarking on your journey as a landlord, be sure to contact us today.

 Join Thousands of Property Managers